accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/4.7/annexe.md

     title: Non-text Content
 ---

-#### Particular cases
+#### Special cases

-There is special case management when the [time-based media](#temporal-media-type-son-video-et-synchronise) is used for decorative purposes (i.e. it does not provide any information).
-In this situation, the criterion is not applicable.
+There is special case management when the [time-based media](#time-based-media-audio-video-and-synchronised) is used for decorative purposes (i.e. it does not provide any information).
+In this situation, the criterion does not apply.